Laatste update: 20 mei 2026

 7. Reset regularly: a fresh start

-When is replacement smart?
+When is replacement still smart?

 • The battery lasts less than 4 hours